How to Dry Wall Cavities & Cabinets After Water Damage October 10, 2017 – Posted in: Blog, Industrial

 Having the right equipment for the job makes it easier.
 Your clients rely on you to be prepared with the right materials to restore their property.
 Here are the tools you will need for drying wall cavities and cabinets:

 - Air movers: These are more than just fans.
-They’re one of the best ways to dry out wet walls.
+They’re one of the ways to dry out wet walls.
 They move than moist air out and replace it with drier air to accelerate the evaporation process.
 Air movers are essential to fully drying the inside of wall cavities and wood components of cabinets.
 Air movers can be equipped with vent hoses to direct airflow into tight spaces, getting that dry air where you need it.
 Mini air movers are also handy for small spaces, like kitchen cabinets.

 - Dehumidifiers: Commercial dehumidifiers dry the air so that you can use it to dry the surfaces inside the walls and cabinets.
-Pulling the extra moisture out of the air helps everything dry out more quickly and helps to stop mold growth.
+Pulling the extra moisture out of the air s everything dry out more quickly and s to stop mold growth.

 - Air scrubbers: If you are working with airborne contaminants, you need to filter them from the air.
 Mold is a common airborne contaminant present after the water recedes.
 A basement area that remains damp for an extended period of time will likely have mold in it.
 Air scrubbers clean the particulates out of the air so they cannot settle back down onto the surfaces you are remediating.

 - Drying system: For larger jobs, you may want a drying system to speed up your results.